1.Chase Freedom Flex®

 Capital One

-Earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months.
+Earn $200 cash back after you spend $500 on purchases within the first 3 months of account opening.

-Earn unlimited 1.5% cash back on every purchase, plus 5% cash back on hotels and rental cars booked through Capital One Travel.
+Earn unlimited 1.5% cash back on every purchase, plus 5% cash back on hotels, vacation rentals and rental cars booked through Capital One Travel.

 Pros: